mashaonian/pdfGPT-plugin/readme.md

-# pdfGPT Plugin for ChatGPT
+# pdfGPT Plugin for WenxinYiyan

-This repository contains a plugin for ChatGPT based on the [pdfGPT](https://github.com/bhaskatripathi/pdfGPT) repository by [bhaskatripathi](https://github.com/bhaskatripathi).
+This repository contains a plugin for Wenxinyiyan based on the [pdfGPT](https://github.com/bhaskatripathi/pdfGPT) repository by [bhaskatripathi](https://github.com/bhaskatripathi).
+This repo is also based on xx

 This plugin allows ChatGPT to interact with the contents of a PDF file, effectively turning your PDF files into a chatbot.

 ## What does it do?